shubhamkale119/aws-cloud-interview-questions/README.md

 - EBS is the storage use for the ec2 instance it is like hard disk storage
 - EBS can attach to only region wise cannot attach in other region to the ec2 instance
 - We can attach EBS to different region by taking EBS snapshot and attach that restore that EBS snapshot and attach that snapshot to the other zone

+# EFS Elatic File System
+- This is the network file system can be attached to multiple ec2 instance

+# Amazon fsx for windows File Server

+# Load Balancing
+- Load balancer distribute load to multiple ec2 instances

+# Elastic Load Balancer
+- It is a managed load balancer